LUCKY DAY It's a lucky day Friday, October 13 — Read more

 JADE KNIGHT PRODUCTIONS Producer Tom Ly created Jade Knight Productions in 2011 to option and produce Jay Bell’s novel, “Something Like Summer.”
 Jade Knight and Blue Seraph created a co-production agreement to bring the book to the screen. ￼

 SOMETHING LIKE SUMMER Our third feature is complete!
-It explores the challenging relationship of two young men over the course of a dozen years.
+It explores the challenging relationship of three young men over the course of a dozen years.

 JUDAS KISS If you had a second chance, would you grab it?
 In 2011, our award-winning first feature challenged viewers by melding time travel and magical realism.
 See it »